Think globally, act locally

 Many of our operations have been connected to families for generations.
 At the Iron Ore Company of Canada, for instance, some of our current employees are following in their parents' and grandparents' footsteps.
-In Namibia, our Rössing uranium mine has been employing local people for 40 years.
 Some workers have been with us from the beginning, others are second-generation Rio Tinto employees.

 While more than 60 per cent of Australia's mining operations border Indigenous communities, Indigenous people make up only six per cent of the country's mining workforce.
 As one of the largest private sector employer of Indigenous Australians, we have the capacity to make a positive impact.
 Steps we are taking include:

 - The Amrun Local and Indigenous Participation Strategy outlines our approach to encouraging a local, Indigenous supply chain and offering work and development opportunities to community members

 The Western Cape College Partnership focuses on building capacity in the local populations, developing school-to-work pathways and providing quality local education